codefresh-io/cap-docs.codefresh.io/_docs/clients/csdp-cli.md

 toc: true
 ---

 You need the Codefresh CLI to install Codefresh runtimes.
-For the initial download, you also need to generate the API key and create the API authentication context, all from the UI.
+* For the initial download, you also need to generate the API key and create the API authentication context, all from the UI.

-Subsequent downloads for upgrade purposes require you to only run the download command, using existing API credentials.
+* Subsequent downloads for upgrade purposes require you to only run the download command, using existing API credentials.

 ### Download Codefresh CLI
 Downloading the Codefresh CLI requires you to select the download mode and OS, generate an API key, and authentication context.
 1. Do one of the following:
-  * In the Welcome page, select **+ Install Runtime**.
+  * For first-time installation, go to the Welcome page, select **+ Install Runtime**.
-  * If you have provisioned a hybrid/hosted runtime, in the Codefresh UI, go to Runtimes, and select **+ Add Runtime**.
+  * If you have provisioned a hybrid/hosted runtime, in the Codefresh UI, go to [Runtimes](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"}, and select **+ Add Runtime**.
 1. Download the Codefresh CLI:
   * Select one of the methods.
   * Generate the API key and create the authentication context.